KhaledKanawati/audio_analysis/README.md

-# Voice Acoustic Feature Extraction Project
+# Voice Acoustic Feature Extraction

 ## Overview
-This project is focused on extracting, analyzing, and visualizing acoustic features from voice recordings of multiple patients.
+This code is focused on extracting, analyzing, and visualizing acoustic features from voice recordings of multiple patients.
 The goal is to process audio data to obtain quantitative measures of speech and voice characteristics for research or clinical analysis.

 ## Main Steps